 See syrinx terminology for further clarifications.

 Neurological symptoms vary considerably depending on where the syrinx is located in the neuraxis.
-Classically there are a mix of motor and sensory features, with both acute and chronic effects.
+Classically there is a mix of motor and sensory features, with both acute and chronic effects.

 They may be congenital (90%) or acquired in aetiology.